Skip to main content

 This section contains the authorization policies, expressed as a list of XACML policies and/or policy sets.

-Any software tool, including plain text editors, with which you can produce XACML 3.0 compliant policies can be used.
+To create or edit entries in this section, you can use any software tool, including plain text editors, that can produce XACML 3.0 compliant policies.

 note